bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 ### 4. Describe the four rules of the 'this' keyword.
 #### Window/Global object binding
-The keyword 'this' in the global scope refers to the Window/Global object binding
+The keyword 'this' in the global scope will reference the propertites and methods defined by Window/Global object.

 #### Implicit object binding
-The keyword 'this' when using implicit binding refers to the object's properites and methods that object that used 'this' contains.
-Thus if the name of the object changed, this would still refer to the object's new name.
+The keyword 'this' when using implicit binding will reference the object that called it.

 #### new object binding
-The keyword 'this' refers to the constructor function's properties and methods
+The keyword 'this' will referece the constructor function's properties and methods.

 #### explicit object binding
-The keyword 'this' is explicitly defined by using .call() .apply() or .bind()
+The keyword 'this' is explicitly defined by using .call() .apply() or .bind().
+'this' will reference the object contained in call() .apply() or .bind().

 ### 5. Why do we need `super()` in an extended class?
 `super()` allows properties to be added and defined to a child object that has existing properties from a parent object.